sananchaudhry/4348-Project/devlog.md

 for non-alphabetical characters

 For log testing, correct timestamp should be there and all characters including special ones should be logged.
 Should quit.

+March 24, 5:40 PM

+Initial round of testing is done, and I made a bunch of changes to Encryption.java.
+Here is a summary of the changes:
+1. Added a centralized processCommand() method that handles all command routing and processing
+2. Simplified error handling to strictly output "RESULT" or "ERROR" responses
+3. Removed multiple public methods in favor of a single method that processes all commands
+4. Simplified main() method to directly use processCommand()